opnsense/docs/source/manual/other-interfaces.rst

 ----

 LAGG (``lagg(4)``) allows for link aggregation, bonding and fault tolerance.
-This works best if your network switches support .
+This works best if your network switches support.
 Only unassigned interfaces can be added to LAGG.
 More information about LAGG can be found in `the FreeBSD manual <https://www.freebsd.org/doc/handbook/network-aggregation.html>`_.

 ----